yellobyte/ESP32-DevBoards-Getting-Started/README.md

 All examples were created and build with **VSCode/PlatformIO**.
 Each example is represented by a PlatformIO project directory (one that contains a platformio.ini file).
 Make sure you have the latest **Arduino ESP32 development package** installed (V5.1.1 at the time of this writing).

-For loading an example start VSCode/PlatformIO, go to "File"-->"Open Folder" and select an example directory).
+For loading an example start VSCode/PlatformIO, go to "File"-->"Open Folder" and select it's project directory).

 Examples are provided for the following boards: